Dalibor Markovic

-Dalibor Markovic (born 17 January 2002), is an Australian professional soccer player who currently played as a left back for Preston Lions.
+Dalibor Markovic (born 17 January 2002) is an Australian professional soccer player who currently plays as a left back for Heidelberg United in the NPL Victoria.

 Club career

 Melbourne Victory

 On 24 February 2021, Markovic made his debut in the A-League against Wellington Phoenix in a 2–0 win by finishing the full 90 minutes and was impressed by head coach Grant Brebner.

 Western United

 It was announced on 12 April 2021 that Markovic will switch Victorian clubs to join Melbourne Victory's cross-town rivals Western United.
 In an interview with A-League Access, Markovic stated that his move to Western United was due to uncertainty with an expected club restructure.
 Furthermore, he stated that his move was "best for [his] development".
 Two weeks later, he made his Western United debut in a 2–0 home win against Newcastle Jets.

+Preston Lions

+On 15 February 2023, Markovic signed with Preston Lions FC for NPL 2 Victoria 2023 season.

 Personal life

 Dalibor's father played for FK Partizan Belgrade as a goalkeeper.